Stomphia didemon Siebert,

 its

-tentacles over the leather star.
-Finally, this normally sedentary
+the leather star.
+Finally, this normally sedentary animal inflated a

-inflated a muscular cone at its base to lever itself free from its
+cone at its base to lever itself free from its moorings and danced away

 References: